matthewleach/enki-web/web/web-page-structure/optional-elements.md

   - `<body>`
   - `<p>`'s closing tag.

 Although this isn't a very common practice, Google's HTML styleguide recommends that optional tags be used to help cut down on the file size and improve the scannability of the document.
-They also recommend that developers not pick and choose selection optional tags, but consistency omit all of them.
+They also recommend that developers not pick some optional tags and omit others as consistency is important in avoiding simple mistakes.

 ```
 <!-- Google: Not recommended -->